 Even so, Alberta auto insurance regulations have some common grounds.
 This can include the following three thumb rules:

 You may have hit another car from behind.
-This has caused the accident and some form of damages.
+This has caused the accident and some form of damage.
 In this case, you will always be the one at fault.

 You may have collided with another vehicle when taking a turn.
 If the car was in its own lane, you are at fault for the accident.
 The insurance company will not consider any other claim.